TheBigSasha/tbsui-ssr/README.md

 - Use custom hooks that depend on state, effects, or browser-only APIs

 ## Customization
 Override default scss variables to style the library!
+If you want to use default values, import 'defaultvalues.scss'

 ## Features